ttlion/sdtDBN/README.md

 - Missing values should be marked either by not writing anything or by putting "?"

 - An example file with dynamic attributes is presented next.
 In this file, there are 2 attributes and 3 timesteps.
-There are missing values at "attX__2" and at "attY__1"
+There are missing values at subject 20 in "attX__2" and at subject 21 in "attY__1"

 ```
 id,attX__0,attY__0,attX__1,attY__1,attX__2,attY__2